-It is important to note that coherent risk measures provide distributional robustness in the expected value and not in the chance constraints that one often tries to satisfy in SMPC.
-In this work, we extend the use of coherent risk measures to also provide distributional robustness for chance constraints.
+It is important to note that coherent risk measures have heretofore provided distributional robustness in the cost, but not in the chance constraints that one may need to satisfy in SMPC.
+This work extends the use of coherent risk measures to provide distributional robustness in the chance constraints.

 Distributionally robust chance constraints (DRCCs) have been well studied in stochastic optimization.
 A popular metric for enforcing distributional robustness is the Wasserstein distance.
 In~\cite{xie2021distributionally} the author proposed a tight inner and outer approximation of the DRCC with a Wasserstein ambiguity set using a CVaR reformulation.
 In~\cite{mark2020DRCC}, the authors enforced DRCCs with Wasserstein distance ambiguity set in an MPC setting.
 Optimal control using distributionally robust CVaR constraints with second-order moment ambiguity sets can be posed as a semidefinite program in~\cite{parys2016DRCC}.